ada's blog

 WMR

 Windows Mixed Reality is deprecated by Microsoft, and support will be removed in November 2026.
-This makes Monado on Linux the only way to still use
+This makes Monado on Linux the only way to still use the device.

 However getting it to work is non-trivial.
 WMR supports needs a hidden dependency, Basalt.
 Specifically a fork of Basalt.